MicrosoftDocs/winapps-win32-api/winapps-win32-src/content/mddbootstrap/nf-mddbootstrap-mddbootstrapinitialize.md

 UID: NF:mddbootstrap.MddBootstrapInitialize
 tech.root: bootstrap
 title: MddBootstrapInitialize
 description: Initializes the calling process to use the version of the Windows App SDK framework package that best matches the specified criteria.
-This function is intended to be used by desktop apps that are either packaged with external location or unpackaged. ms.date: 04/22/2022
+This function is intended to be used by desktop apps that are either packaged with external location, or unpackaged. ms.date: 11/21/2022
 targetos: Windows
 prerelease: false
 req.assembly: